DaveyvanTilburg/AdaptableMapper/README.md

 ### Prerequisites

-As long as I'm in alpha, ill only build the package for .NET framework.
+As long as I'm in alpha, Ill only build the package for .NET framework.
-After I feel confident the package is stable I will research how to deploy for .NET standard (i think that includes .NET Core or visa versa)
+After I feel confident the package is stable I will research how to deploy for .NET standard (I think that includes .NET Core or visa versa)

 ### Installing